haimgoldfisher/Data_Sience_Intro_Final_Project/README.md

 ### Part II : Programming Exercises

-Questions that focus on programming, such as converting binary numbers.
+Questions that focus on programming, such as converting decimal numbers.
 Also, a variety of questions about the dataset 'cast': panads library, ploting, groupby and more.

 ---------